scylladb/scylladb/docs/troubleshooting/log-level.rst

 How to Change the Log Level without Downtime
 --------------------------------------------

-Scylla presents the user with a variety of loggers that control the amount and detail of information printed to the system logs.
+ScyllaDB presents the user with a variety of loggers that control the amount and detail of information printed to the system logs.
 This article contains information about how to query and change the log level of each individual logging system.

 To obtain the status of a particular logger: